thrutheframe/Tiki3/README.md

 A: Tiki was the name of our family dog.
 He passed away several years ago and we still miss him dearly.
 So I named this system after him.

 <b>Contributions</b>\
  My 3D printing hobby is running on Fun-Funds which is usually in fumes state.
 Contribution to this funds are from small print jobs, servicing 3D printers and the once-in-a-blue-moon tip to my paypal.me account.
-If you like my design and would like to really thanks me, a $2 coffee tip will be greatly appreciated (I like coffee).
+If you like using this system and would like to really thanks me, a $2 coffee tip will be greatly appreciated (I like coffee).
 Thank you. https://www.paypal.com/paypalme/shannonheng